piranna/oneshoot/README.md

 Think of it as a web server started on demand from another web server as CGI to serve a particular subpath :-P

+## options

+* **hostname**: address from only accept connections.
+Default: any
+* **port**: port where to listen for connections.
+The used port will be printed on *stdout*.
+Default: random
+* **timeout**: seconds to wait before exiting the server for new incomming connections, if set to zero it doesn't exit.
+Default: 5 seconds
+* **command**: command to exec for interactive WebSocket sessions.
+If not set WebSocket server will be disabled

+Any arguments after '--' will be passed as arguments array to the *command* used for WebSocket sessions.